 Communication, Culture & Technology students design their own curricula with the guidance of faculty advisors.
-Students must take three required courses: CCTP-505, CCTP-506, and a research methods course.
-The rest of their curriculum is made up of electives which may include additional research methods courses).
+Students must take three required courses: CCTP-5005, CCTP-5006, and a methods course.
+The rest of their curriculum is made up of electives which may include additional methods courses*.
 While electives are usually CCT courses, students may also take courses offered elsewhere at Georgetown University or even at other DC-area universities.
 These options require the approval of Ai-Hui Tan, CCT’s Director of Academic Affairs.
 See CCT M.A.
-Requirements for more about building a curriculum.
+Requirements.

 Through this broad-based qualitative methods course, it gives you the chance to learn different approaches to analyzing unstructured data.
 These approaches can include textual analysis, content analysis, and rhetorical analysis.
 Additionally, data collection can include observation, interview, and focus groups.
 You will practice these methods for collecting data, analyzing and forming conclusions multiple times throughout the semester.